willymcallister/willymcallister.github.io/_articles/three-point-charges.md

 ![Charge triangle with sides labeled]({{ site.baseurl }}{% link i/three_point_charges2.svg %}){: .centered :}

->For Coulomb's Law problems, we always manage direction separate from magnitude.
-Put the absolute value of the charges in the numerator of Coulomb's Law.
+>For Coulomb's Law problems we manage direction separate from magnitude.

 Next, sketch the individual force vectors.
 There are two force vectors to think about, {$q_1$ to $q_0$}, and {$q_2$ to $q_0$}.
 We can sketch them on the triangle,